princefishthrower/chrisfrew.in/src/UNFINISHED_DRAFT_POSTS/using-a-fluent-interface-to-ease-the-pain-of-soap-calls/index.md

 }
 ```

-In any case, while the fluent method has been around for a while, the fluent methodology definitely has value - and I think my code snippets illustrate that fact pretty well! :smile:
+In any case, while the fluent method has been around for a while, the fluent methodology definitely has value - and I think my code snippets illustrate that fact pretty well! 😊

 Enjoy, and Cheers! 🍺